Table of Contents

 Growth

-- Growth: A fundamental feature of living beings.
+- Growth: One of the most fundamental characteristics of living organisms.

-- Definition: Permanent increase in size of an organ or cell.
+- Definition: An irreversible and permanent increase in size of an organ, its parts or even an individual cell.

-- Growth involves metabolic processes (building up and breaking down) using energy.
+- Growth involves metabolic activities, both anabolic and catabolic, and requires energy.

 1. Plant Growth is Indeterminate

-- Root Apical Meristem and Shoot Apical Meristem: Responsible for primary growth (length).
+- Root Apical Meristem and Shoot Apical Meristem: Responsible for primary growth (increase in length).

-- Lateral Meristems (Vascular Cambium and Cork Cambium): Responsible for secondary growth (girth).
+- Lateral Meristems (Vascular Cambium and Cork Cambium): Responsible for secondary growth (increase in girth).

 2. Growth is Measurable

-- Growth is the increase in protoplasm, but it’s hard to measure directly.
+- Growth is essentially an increase in protoplasm, but it’s hard to measure directly.

 - Examples: